top of page

 The Milkman Knew It First

 Your milkman has been running India's most successful subscription business for decades.
 Every morning, milk appears at your door.
-End of month, he shows up with his notebook, you pay.
+At the end of the month, he shows up with his notebook, and you pay.
 No apps, no reminders, no friction.

 It works because it's simple, predictable, and built into your routine.
 The milk never stops coming, and you never forget to pay—it's just part of life.